easternnl/VUser2Influx/README.md

       -h Shows the help
-      --filename The filenames to import, wildcard supported --csv output the data read from the files to a CSV file --sqlite output the data read from the files to a SQLite database --dbhost Hostname of the Influx database
+      --filename The filenames to import, wildcard supported --csv output the data read from the files to a CSV file --stt STT file to write output to (STT is used by Wessel for his analysis tool) --sqlite output the data read from the files to a SQLite database --dbhost Hostname of the Influx database
       --dbport Port of the Influx database